jruxtapose/library/README.md

 * **Local storage:**  Persist the book data using local storage so it is not lost on page refresh.
 * **Search/filter:** Add functionality to search or filter books by title, author, or read status.
 * **Improved UI:** Enhance the user interface with more interactive elements and better visual design.
+* **Move Add Book to Dialog:** Change the move books form into a dialog that appears when needed.

 ## Credits